Sartanide/GuardAI/AnalysePython/README.md

 ## OpenAI
 to use openAI you will need to create a .env file and add 'OPENAI_API_KEY = [your_key]' to it

+## Google Cloud
+To use natural language AI from google cloud you will need an account and access to the api.
+See google tutorial at : https://cloud.google.com/natural-language/docs/reference/libraries?hl=fr#windows